BICENTENNIAL TRIBUTE

 H: Unhand me, you unlicensed cockney - I am a man of the cloth! (is ill)

-DK: Yes, he is - and my brother owns a bank in the Mall
+DK: Yes, he is - and my brother owns a bank in the Mall - he will be mightily wroth!

 K: Aye me, Nancy - perchance the Town would be less exhausting!

-B: Good evening my dears
+B: Good evening, my dears

 N whispers into B's little white ear, which is unlike any other ear in London